Wadakkancherry, Thrissur

 Wadakkancherry (/ml/) is a major town in Thrissur, Kerala.
-Up until 1860, this area was part of Chelakkara Taluk.
-It is the headquarters of Talappilly Taluk.
-Wadakkanchery obtained municipality status from the government by merging with the Mundathikode panchayath.
+It is the headquarters of Thalapilly Taluk.
+Wadakkancherry is a Municipality.Wadakkanchery obtained municipality status from the government by merging with the Mundathikode panchayath.
 There are two places with similarly pronounced names: Wadakanchery and Vadakkenchery (the latter in Palakkad district).

 Politics

 Wadakkanchery assembly constituency is part of Alathur Lok Sabha constituency.